Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca: Supplemental Material: Coupled-Cluster Calculations of Neutrinoless Double- Decay in Ca

 Because of the strong correlation between the accuracy of the $0\nu\beta\beta$ NME and the quality of the excitation spectra of the initial and final nuclei, we calculate the excitation spectrum of $^{48}$Ti with the double-charge exchange EOM-CCSDT-3 approximation using a spherical $^{48}$Ca Hartree-Fock basis.
 The spectrum for the 1.8/2.0 (EM) interaction is shown in Fig.~\ref{titanium-spectra} and compared with experiment.

-The compressed $2^{+}$ and $4^{+}$ states of the 1.8/2.0 (EM) spectrum show that the triples correlations in a spherical basis are insufficient to represent the deformed nucleus and motivates the need for the deformed coupled-cluster approach.
+The compressed $2^{+}$ and $4^{+}$ states of the 1.8/2.0 (EM) spectrum show that the triples correlations in a spherical basis are insufficient to represent the deformed nucleus and motivates the usage of deformed reference states.